WebDevJasonCameron/LearningWebDev_REACT/ReadMe.md

 # REACT Initial Training

+## 2022 12 16 | Caught Up

+Oh, hey all!
+I'm back in react.
+It's been busy at work.
+I've been learning a lot about many different tech.
+On my free time I was doing so fun pygame stuff to help me read python better.
+I do a lot of that at work.
+Now, I've got plans on quite a few web apps that require skills in the MERN stack.
+Sooo, here I am back in React.
+I've redone the lessons I did prior to jumping into so many other things to prepare me to actually be employed.
+Now, lets rock the socks off of anyone who wants to steal me away from my employer with all the awesome skills I'm acquiring!!!
+LOL (^.^)

+I'm also thinking about re-naming this readme to log.
+I'll need to add a diff readme that shows some of the things I've been doing.
+That and describing what my goals are and list what tuts I've been involved with.
+That should be coming soon.
+I know that's far from actually showing great skills in programming.
+And yet, much like food, code represented well is pleasantly enjoyed.

+---

 ## 2022 10 17 | What is next

 I need to work on the rest of the tut that I started.
 First I want to record the YT vid that helped me through the API problem: https://www.youtube.com/watch?v=-18m0rCpr4E .
 The original https://www.youtube.com/watch?=OML9f6LXUUs&t=436s .

+---

 ## 2022 10 16 | Figured